 To exchange insights and ideas.
 Get more involved with peers to encourage wider public support for Houston Ship Channel initiatives and add your own forward-thinking input for industry success.
 Collaborate and cooperate in a key area that impacts your bottom line: Houston Ship Channel dredging and maintenance, port optimization and efficiency, or championing the port region.

 To tap into new resources.
-Winning business strategies are developed from quality information, and that’s what the Port Bureau delivers to its members through weekly and monthly publications as well as special industry bulletins – especially during heavy weather events.
-Members also put Port Bureau resources to work in their business through premium services, such as real-time vessel movement tracking with Harborlights, custom research, data analysis, and grant-writing assistance.
+Winning business strategies are developed from quality information, and that’s what the Port Bureau delivers to its members through weekly and quarterly publications as well as special industry bulletins – especially during heavy weather events.
+Members also put Port Bureau resources to work in their business through premium services, such as real-time vessel movement tracking with PilotTracker, custom research, data analysis, and grant-writing assistance.

 - Weekly Status Report – Delivered every Wednesday morning, this up-to-the-minute report includes vessel arrival statistics, updates from state and federal agencies, member news, and more.